washingtonyachtclub/documents/WYC_Policies.md

 All boats, except Keelboats, the Pearson Ensign and the J-22, must be docked by dark.
 The only exception shall be when effort to comply is thwarted by insufficient wind.

 ### Restrictions During Football Games
-Except in case of an emergency or with special permission from a commodore, no WYC activities or use of club resources may take place at the WAC on Husky Harbor days from the time the boats are moved prior to the game until the official end of Husky Harbor (1 hour after the end of the football game).
+Except in case of an emergency or with special permission from a Commodore, no WYC activities or use of club resources may take place at the WAC on Husky Harbor days from the time the boats are moved prior to the game until the official end of Husky Harbor (1 hour after the end of the football game).

 ### Hazardous Weather
 Hazardous weather conditions shall be deemed to exist if any of the following qualifications are met: Steady winds of 25 knots or over (large branches of grown trees in motion); or, puffy, shifty winds of 20 knots or over (rapidly changing wind direction and intensity as seen in trees and in the rapidly shifting pattern of dark streaks across the water); or, the display of the Hazardous sign as posted by a Chief or the Vice Commodore at their discretion.
 This may include occasions when wind velocities or other conditions are not yet hazardous but are so predicted.
 In hazardous weather conditions, whether the sign has been posted or not, the following procedures will be adhered to: